Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties

 For the reader's convenience, we give the basic facts about the second fundamental form of the level sets of the distance function to a smooth hypersurface.
 (These facts were used in Section~\ref{distance-section}.)

-\begin{lemma} Let $M$ be a two-sided, smoothly embedded hypersurface in an $(n+1)$-dimensional Riemannian manifold $N$, let $f:N\to\RR$ be the signed distance function to $M_0$, and let $\Omega$ be an open subset of $N$ on which $f$ is smooth with nonvanishing gradient.
+\begin{lemma} Let $M$ be a two-sided, smoothly embedded hypersurface in a smooth, $(n+1)$-dimensional Riemannian manifold $N$, let $f:N\to\RR$ be the signed distance function to $M$, and let $\Omega$ be an open subset of $N$ on which $f$ is smooth with nonvanishing gradient.
 For $p\in \Omega$, let

 be the level set of $f$ containing $p$, and let $B_p$ be the second fundamental form of $M_p$ at $p$ with respect to the unit normal $\nu(p):=\nabla f(p)$.
 Then

 where $R$ is the curvature tensor of $N$ and where $\ee_1,\dots,\ee_n$ are unit vectors orthogonal to each other and to $\nu$. \end{lemma}